 Susan C. Longo is President of Making Auditors Proficient (MAP), which provides consulting services to industry and CPA practices throughout the United States and Canada.
 She has been associated with national, regional, and local practices in Michigan, Pennsylvania, New Jersey, Michigan and Texas.
 She has expertise in compliance auditing for nonprofit organizations, governmental entities, employee benefit plans, HUD, financial institutions, broker-dealers, CIRAs and contractors.

-Yaron Shavit has served as the chair of arzenu’s faction in the Zionist Institutions since 2010 and serves as arzenu’s legal consultant.
+Yaron Shavit has served as the chair of arzenu’s faction in the Zionist Institutions since 2010 and served as arzenu’s legal consultant.
+In 2021, he was appointed as Vice Chairman of the Jewish Agency for Israel.
 He is one of arzenu’s representatives on the Executive Committee of the World Zionist Organization.
 He is an active attorney and a colonel in reserve within the IDF Central Command.
 Yaron Shavit is the former chair of the Israel Movement for Reform and Progressive Judaism.

-Gusti Yehoshua-Braverman represents arzenu as the chair of the Diaspora Department in the World Zionist Organization since 200.
-Her department coordinates support for Zionist Activities across the globe.
+Gusti Yehoshua-Braverman represents arzenu as the chair of the Department of Irgoon and Israelis Abroad in the World Zionist Organization since 2021.
+She previously served as the Chair of the Diaspora Department.
+Her current department oversees the activities of Zionist Federations around the world and works with Israelis living abroad.
 She also serves on the Executive Committee of the WZO.
-Previously, Gusti Yehoshua-Braverman served as the Associate Director of the Israel Movement for Reform and Progressive Judaism.
-Born and raised in Israel, she is a board member of Reform congregation Kamatz in
+Previously, Born and raised in Israel, Gusti Yehoshua-Braverman served as the Associate Director of the Israel Movement for Reform and Progressive Judaism.

-Yair Lootsteen represents arzenu as a vice-chair on the board of directors of Keren Kayemeth LeIsrael.
-He is also the Deputy Chair of the Israel Movement for Reform and Progressive Judaism (IMPJ) and is charged with overseeing that organization’s financial affairs.
+Yair Lootsteen represents arzenu as a vice-chair on the board of directors of Keren Kayemeth Leyisrael.
+He is also the Chair of the Israel Movement for Reform and Progressive Judaism (IMPJ).
 A lawyer, Yair Lootsteen served in the IDF’s Military Advocate General Corps for 23 years, completing his term of duty in 2007 with the rank of Colonel.